justynath/landmarks-quiz/README.md

 #### Colour Palette

-I uesed this as base colour palette for clean and esthetic look.
+I used this color palette as the base for a clean and aesthetic look.

 ![base colour palette](assets/readme resources/colour-palette.png)